Pratiksha-B29/Business_Insights-360/README.md

 **5.post_invoice_deductions:** Contains details of post-invoice deductions.

 ## Importing Data into Power BI

 Data was imported from a MySQL database into Power BI using the appropriate credentials.
 Importing and connecting the data correctly was crucial for building the data model.

+## Data Model

+The data model is the foundation of the report.
+All visuals and analysis depend on a well-structured data model.
+Poor data modeling can significantly affect the report's performance.
+In this project, we followed the Snowflake schema to ensure a robust data model.

+## Good Practices in Data Modeling

+Following good practices in data modeling is essential for optimal performance.
+You can refer to this [blog] for more information on best practices.